The SMB’s Ultimate Guide to Disaster Recovery

 • Hybrid cloud backups (stored locally and in the cloud)

-• Ability to boot backups as virtual machines
+• Ability to boot backups as virtual machines for instant access to protected files, apps and operating systems

 • Numerous recovery options: file-level, rapid rollback, bare metal restore, direct restore, etc.